connervieira/Predator/DOCUMENTATION.md

 This is the installation process for Predator and all of it's dependencies.
 This process is written assuming you're running a distribution of GNU/Linux, but it's theoretically possible to get Predator to function on MacOS as well.

 1. Install the required Python packages.
-    - `pip3 install validators opencv-python-headless==4.5.3.56 cvlib tensorflow keras silence-tensorflow psutil gps geopy gpsd-py3 requests`
+    - `pip3 install validators opencv-python cvlib tensorflow keras silence-tensorflow psutil gps geopy gpsd-py3 requests`
     - When tested on a Raspberry Pi 3, this step occasionally caused some issues.
-If you receive errors related to OpenCV when attempting to run Predator later, try uninstalling OpenCV Headless and replace it with the standard OpenCV library.
+If you receive errors related to OpenCV when attempting to run Predator later, try uninstalling OpenCV and replace it with the following:.
-        - `pip3 uninstall opencv-python-headless; pip3 install opencv-python`
+        - `pip3 uninstall opencv-python; pip3 install opencv-python-headless==4.5.3.56`
 2. Install an ALPR engine.
     - Predator needs an ALPR engine to be able to process license plates.
 The two main options are Phantom ALPR and OpenALPR.
         - OpenALPR is the arguably industry standard for open source license plate recognition.